Dr. Febria with IPBES Fellow Dr. Amani Al-Assaf at IPBES Plenary in Medellín, Colombia (2018). Photo credit: C.Febria

 Canadian Professor to join the international Intergovernmental science-policy Platform on Biodiversity and Ecosystem Services (IPBES).

-Tier 2 Canada Research Chair in Freshwater Restoration Ecology and assistant professor in the Department of Integrative Biology and the Great Lakes Institute for Environmental Research, Dr. Febria will travel this month to the United Nations campus in Bonn, Germany, to begin the work.
+Catherine Febria, will sit on the multidisciplinary expert panel (MEP) for a three-year appointment.
+This September, Dr. Febria, a Tier 2 Canada Research Chair in Freshwater Restoration Ecology and Assistant Professor in the Dept. of Integrative Biology and the Great Lakes Institute for Environmental Research (GLIER), will travel to the UN Campus in Bonn, Germany to begin the work.

-“It’s an incredible privilege to be elected to this role, a first for Canada and from the IPBES fellows,” says Febria.
-“It’s validating to be recognized in this way and know that my interdisciplinary training and diverse experiences in different science systems, cultures and at both local and global scales have all contributed to the kind of expertise needed.
+“It’s an incredible privilege to be elected to this role, a first for Canada and from the IPBES Fellows – it’s validating to be recognized in this way and know that my interdisciplinary training and diverse experiences in different science systems, cultures and at both local and global scales have all contributed to the kind of expertise needed.,” says Febria.

 “My hope is that I can help promote and mobilize science into policy at all scales, for the benefit of our planet’s biodiversity and future generations.”

-Febria’s approach to research considers not only policy, but on-the-ground actions — explicitly considering the range of nature’s contributions to people.
-Partnerships, Indigenous, and local knowledge systems are at the core of her work.
+Febria takes an approach [in her research] that considers not only policy, but on-the-ground actions – explicitly considering the range of nature’s contributions to people.
+Partnerships, Indigenous and local knowledge systems are at the core of her work.

-ZuZu Gadallah, Canada’s national focal point for IPBES at Environment and Climate Change Canada, supported Febria’s nomination.
+Canada’s National Focal Point for IPBES, ZuZu Gadallah at Environment and Climate Change Canada (ECCC), supported Febria’s nomination.

-Chris Houser, UWindsor interim vice-president of research and innovation, says Febria is deserving of this honour.
+Chris Houser, interim vice president of research and innovation at the university, says Febria is deserving of this honour.